-I believe that new home within digital archives, including community access over the internet, continues to develop and improve the shared ability to record stories, narratives, and memory.
-For instance, digital recordings later reproduced to listener, researcher, and audience creates a viable potential for learning across the connected globe, and perhaps with the spoken insight of a shared community narrative.
+I believe that a new home within digital archives –– including community access over the internet –– continues to develop and improve our ability to record stories, narratives, and memory.
+For instance, digital recordings later reproduced to listener, researcher, and audience creates viable potentials for learning across the connected globe, and perhaps with spoken insights of shared community narratives.

 For an example of oral history’s new direction link to the Oral History In the Digital Age website which includes an excellent Online Oral History Collection wiki list.
 Without these narrators, access such as this could not exist.